 5. DEVISE CHANNELS TO DE-STRESS: Try to find out what suits you best, what you can do to pull yourself out of the stressful situation you are going through.
 Divert yourself by listening to good music, dancing, reading, drawing, coloring, gardening, exercising, swimming, playing a sport, watching good movies or videos, talking to family and friends etc.,

 6. MEDITATION AND YOGA (PRANAYAMA): Deep Breathing exercises will help you keep your cool and will give you that well-deserved peaceful time to think clearly and develop a strategy to cope with the anxiety you face owing to the exam stress.
+Meditation is a proven tool for stress management.
 Find a quiet corner in your house, keep all your gadgets away and practice breathing to soothe your raging stress hormones and to develop a sense of calm within you.

 7. PROFESSIONAL HELP: If you feel that you are unable to cope with this stress and are unable to make your family understand your fears and feel that you might take any wrong step which is unwarranted (before the results or after) then you should not hesitate to reach out to professionals.
 Be it dealing with physical symptoms or psychological stressors, VISIT has a fleet of specialists who will be able to help you, from the comfort of your home.
 We will also counsel your family if need be and equip them to cooperate with you to help you deal with your situation and guide them about how they can infuse that positive thinking in you by creating an encouraging environment at home.